nebhead/PiFire-Pages/04-usage.md

 When adding a new profile, these are the configurable settings:

 * _Name_ - More free-form text field for the human readable name.
 I've chosen to put dashes between words, but it's probably not necessary.
-* _Vs_ - This is the voltage of the source.
-Because we're dealing with calculating temperature, precision is important.
-Thus, just using 3.3V for the source voltage could throw off the resistor divider calculations, given you a different calculated resistance across the probe.
-This could lead to inaccurate temperature readings.
-It is highly recommended to use a multimeter to measure the voltage source on the 3.3V rail.
-For the defaults in PiFire, I've used 3.28V which is what I measure on my build.
-* _Rd_ - This is the value of your R1 resistor in Ohms in the resistor divider circuit.
-As mentioned in the hardware parts list, you should try to get a resistor that has good tolerance to ensure accuracy.
-However, if you have resistors that might slightly off, you can modify the value here.
-In addition, if you plan to use RTD type probes with a nominal 1k resistance paired with 1k resistors in the resistor divider, then modify this setting here.
-You may want to name the profile appropriately if you change this value.
 * _Coefficient's A,B,C_ - These are the coefficient values that are used in the Steinhart-Hart equation which will determine the temperature based off of the resistance of the probe determined above.
 This equation is regarded as the best mathematical expression for the resistance - temperature relationship of thermistors.
 More information about Steinhart Hart can be found in the [Wikipedia](https://en.wikipedia.org/wiki/Steinhart%E2%80%93Hart_equation) article.
 Coefficients can be derived by measuring the resistance of your probe across the operating range of temperature points.
 Once you have that data, there are online calculators that can produce the coefficients for you.
 I used [this](https://www.thinksrs.com/downloads/programs/therm%20calc/ntccalibrator/ntccalculator.html) calculator to determine coefficients for my RTD probe.
 Or, as mentioned before, you can lift these coefficients from other projects like [HeaterMeter](https://github.com/CapnBry/HeaterMeter) or [this project by Skyeperry](https://github.com/skyeperry1/Maverick-ET-73-Meat-Probe-Arduino-Library) on GitHub.

 ```tip